AlexNanut/Project-3---EventPro/README.md

 ## The Challenge

 I took on the challenge of creating a comprehensive event management application that boasts both a user-friendly interface and extensive functionality.
-The primary goal was to enable users to effortlessly create, edit, and manage their events, while also providing them with the convenience of discovering and attending events organized by others.
-I'm proud to share that my application is responsive and accessible, catering to a wide range of devices and screen sizes.
+The primary goal was to enable users to effortlessly create, edit, and manage their events.

 My objectives for this challenge were as follows:

 1. Authentication, allowing users to sign up, log in, and log out securely.
 2. Enable users to create, add, delete, and edit events.
-3. Allow users to browse and filter events created by other users based on specific criteria such as location, date, time, and category.
+3. Allow users to browse and filter events.
-4. Provide featurse for users to mark attendance at events view the events they are attending.
+4. Provide features for users to mark attendance at events.
 5. Ensure that the application is responsive and accessible on various devices and screen sizes.